tjntomas/HADashboard-widgets/custom_widgets/basedocker/README.md

 ### Prerequisites

 * You need to have Appdaemon 4 installed and working
 * You need to enable the remote API for dockerd.
-See instructions here: https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd
+See instructions here: https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd.
+(Activating the dockerd API is also useful if you are using portainer since you can then control multiple machines running docker through portainer)

 ## How to set it up